 Or possibly one of a myriad of other considerations.

 Upon asking the aforementioned questions, ones’ contact went on to state that the reason there is such an issue with national and state skills shortages is that there has been a continuous and significant swing (for some time) in how individuals’ study at university.
 That is, the vast majority of university students are going straight into work or seeking Diploma level qualifications, gaining the necessary real-world experience and then entering university at a Post Graduate or Masters level where the time and financial investment component is less; whilst others are not opting to go to university at all because they don’t want the disruption to their lives or are simply not motivated to do so.

 Ones’ contact went on to state that this is what is causing the skills shortage that we are experiencing in Australia; as there are certain occupations that mandate a Bachelor’s Degree such as GP’s, Surgeons and Psychologists and unless you have the underpinning qualifications you cannot progress or enter the industry.

-However, the above does clearly illustrate the need for individuals, of all career life stages, to invest in quality Career Counselling and Development Services prior to undertaking tertiary studies, be it at university or an alternative educational institution.
+However, the above does clearly illustrate the need for individuals, of all career life stages, to invest in quality Career Counselling and Planning Services prior to undertaking tertiary studies, be it at university or an alternative educational institution.